A complete video demonstration:

 The dread comb should have metal bristles so you can pull hard against the hair without the bristles snapping.
 The bristles should also be close together.
-The dreading hook, or crochet needle, needs to have a hook no bigger than .75.
+The dreading crochet hook needs to be 0.6mm - 0.75mm in size.
 Alternating between back combing and crocheting will instantly give you a smooth, tight dreadlock.

-The rubber bands included in the Dreadlock Starter Kit are small and hold up pretty well through the initial washings.
+The pro elastics included in the Dreadlock Starter Kit are small poly bands which hold up pretty well through the initial washings.
 They don't pull your hair as much as regular rubber bands and they are nice and small.
-Also available on our site are pro elastics - a premium alternative to rubber bands and are also available in clear.

 Use these for holding hair back while you section and dread.
 Pretty much any clip will do as long as they can keep the hair out of your way.

-There's no doubt about it, dreadlocking takes a while and the more help you have with accelerators the better.
+There's no doubt about it, dreadlocking is a labour of love and the more help you have with accelerators the better.
 Accelerator and Dread Dust just make the entire process so much easier.
 The dreads will look better as they'll be tight and smooth and they will form faster without creating build up of product.